OpenMath/OMSVN/OpenMath3/cd/README.txt

 The directories are

-cd  		for content dictionaries standard 	for the OpenMath3 Standard rnc 		for the OpenMath3 and MathML3 RelaxNG Schemata sts		partially obsolete (leftovers from OpenMath2) xsl 		partially obsolete (leftovers from OpenMath2)
+MathML  	for the OM3/MathML3 Content Dictionaries standard 	for the OpenMath3 Standard
+Official 	the rest of the OM2 official CDs sts		partially obsolete (leftovers from OpenMath2) xsl 		partially obsolete (leftovers from OpenMath2)